PatrykO92/Meme_TOK/README.md

 ## Live Version

-You can view a live version of this app at [meme-tok.netlify.app](meme-tok.netlify.app).
+You can view a live version of this app at [https://meme-tok.netlify.app/](https://meme-tok.netlify.app/).